 McHugh gets mixed response from Irish teachers during Gulf visit

-Minister for Education visits United Arab Emirate as part of ‘fact-finding’ mission
+Minister for Education visits United Arab Emirates as part of ‘fact-finding’ mission

 Minister for Education Joe McHugh met with hundreds of Irish teachers in meetings in Dubai and Abu Dhabi on Wednesday and Thursday this week at a time when many schools in Ireland say they are facing a ‘crisis’ in teacher supply.
 File image: Alan Betson/The Irish Times